galaxyproject/training-material/topics/genome-annotation/tutorials/helixer/tutorial.md

 We need to input the genome sequence we want to annotate.

-We also need to choose between 4 differents lineages: *invertebrate*, *vertebrate*, *land plant* or *fungi*.
+We also need to choose between 4 different lineages: *invertebrate*, *vertebrate*, *land plant* or *fungi*.
 Select the one that fits the best to the species you're studying: *fungi* in our case.
-Helixer is shipped with these 4 models that were trained specifically to annotate genes from each lineage lineages.
+Helixer is shipped with these 4 models that were trained specifically to annotate genes from each of these lineages.
 Advanced users can upload their own lineage model in .h5 format with the *"Lineage model"* option.

 As an option, we can also enter a species name.